 These nut milk recipes can be used in the same way you would use other forms of milk.
-We also use them to thicken some of our raw vegan desserts.
+We use them to make ashwagandha milk and to thicken some of our raw vegan desserts.

 One of our personal favorite ways to use nut pulp is in dehydrated no-bake cookies or in our granola recipe mentioned above.

 It is important to purchase high quality organic nuts and seeds that

 have not been pasteurized, irradiated or are concentrated with pesticide

 Recent U.S. regulations require some commercial nut and seed varieties (mostly almonds) to undergo steam pasteurization for "health and safety" reasons.